Karen A. Popp

 The breadth of Karen’s practice is reflected in the following sampling of her representative engagements.

-Karen has been involved in numerous FCPA matters involving corporate activities in dozens of countries, and has represented:
+Karen has been involved in numerous FCPA matters involving corporate activities in 70+ countries, and has represented:

 - A major international oil company in internal and government investigations involving allegations of international bribery and violations of the FCPA in 30+ countries.

-- Several major pharmaceutical companies in internal and government investigations arising from allegations of FCPA and OFAC violations in 20+ countries, and a biologics corporation in internal and government investigations of alleged FCPA violations in more than a dozen countries.
+- Numerous Life Science companies in internal and government investigations arising from allegations of FCPA and OFAC violations in 40+ countries

 - A major defense contractor in an internal investigation relating to joint venture operations in the Middle East.